-- 1) Essential: Gaining a basic understanding of the subject (e.g. factual knowledge, methods, principles, generalizations, theories).
+- 1) Essential: Gaining a basic understanding of the subject (e.g., factual knowledge, methods, principles, generalizations, theories).

-- a) Course objectives: 1-7
+- a) Course objectives: All

-- 2) Important:
+- 2) Important

-- a) Learning how to find and use resources for answering questions or solving problems.
+- a) Learning how to find, evaluate, and use resources to explore a topic in depth.

 - i) Course objectives: All

-- b) Learning to analyze and critically evaluate ideas, arguments, and points of view.
+- b) Learning to apply course material (to improve thinking, problem solving, and descisions).

 - i) Course objectives: All